altfatterz/altfatterz.github.io/_posts/2017-08-24-streaming-with-spring-cloud-data-flow.md

 <p><img src="/images/2017-08-22/scdf-runtime.png" alt="Spring Cloud Data Flow - Runtime" /></p>

-If the stream is deployed successfully you should check the `sink-app` log file in order to verify that receives the processed messages.
+If the stream is deployed successfully you should check the `sink-app` log file in order to verify that it receives the processed messages.

 ```bash
 ...